ALTERNATIVE-EU/alternative.github.io/docs/docs/maintainer-guide/features/overview.md

 - **On-demand JupyterLab Servers**: Users get personalized workspaces with a rich set of tools for data analysis and visualization.
 - **Multiple Programming Environments**: Support for Python, R, and other languages, with pre-configured environments and libraries.
-- **Integration with Platform Data**: Easy access to datasets stored in CKAN through custom Python libraries.
+- **Integration with Platform Data**: Easy access to datasets stored in the Platform through custom Python libraries.
 - **Resource Optimization**: Automatic shutdown of inactive servers to manage platform resources efficiently.
 - **Customizable Workspace**: Users can configure their JupyterLab interface with various plugins and extensions.